Connect with others who understand.

 • Stress, anxiety, and depression — Spondylitis affects mental and emotional health.

-These feelings of cognitive impairment can be difficult.
-Brain fog made one member think negatively about their intellect: “I sound like a bumbling fool.
-Can’t think of words or articulate things most days.”
+These feelings of cognitive (thinking and memory) impairment can be difficult.
+Brain fog made one MySpondylitisTeam member think negatively about their intellect: “I sound like a bumbling fool — can’t think of words or articulate things most days.”

 Learn more about spondylitis and brain fog, including ways to manage it.

-As with any spondylitis complication, it is important to figure out the cause of your difficulty speaking so you can best manage it.
-Speak to your doctor if you have symptoms of jaw problems, nerve compression, or other complications that may lead to speech problems.
+If you develop any spondylitis complication, including slurred speech, it’s important to figure out the cause so that you can best manage it and improve your quality of life.
+Let your health care provider know if you have symptoms of nerve compression, a pinched nerve, jaw problems, or other complications that may lead to slurred speech.

-Your doctor can refer you to health care professionals for physical therapy and occupational therapy.
-They may also suggest other management approaches.
+Your doctor can refer you to health care professionals for neurology care, physical therapy, or occupational therapy.
+They may also suggest specific treatment options or other management approaches.

 Surgery for Stenosis

-Stenosis is important to catch early, so you can manage it before it becomes too severe.
-In some cases, physical and occupational therapy will not be enough.
+It’s important to catch stenosis early so that you can manage it before it becomes too severe.
+In some cases, physical and occupational therapy aren’t enough.
 Surgery will be needed to relieve stenosis.

 Surgery can prevent symptoms from worsening and remove pressure from the spinal cord.
 The typical surgery recommended for stenosis is called spinal decompression.
-If osteophytes (bone spurs) are causing your symptoms, your surgeon will remove the spurs to relieve the pressure on your spinal cord.
+If osteophytes are causing your symptoms, your surgeon will remove the bone spurs to relieve the pressure on your spinal cord.

 Other procedures include: